hcarnes/hcarnes.github.io/_posts/2018-08-14-floating_cat.markdown

 # That's a wrap

-In summary, all css animations much have the animation property declared and keyframes that define the when, what, and how of your animation properties.
-There are many more properties beyond the ones discussed in this post and there are also many css functions that allow you to have quite a bit of control over how your animation works.
+In summary, all CSS animations much have the animation property declared and keyframes that define the when, what, and how of your animation properties.
+There are many more properties beyond the ones discussed in this post and there are also many CSS functions that allow you to have quite a bit of control over how your animation works.